PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-11 10:51:55
+Last updated: 2024-04-11 10:52:28
-Random Quote: One of the 24 similarities between women and fish are they're both attracted to shiny objects. - Barney Stinson
+Random Quote: He would see this country burn if he could be king of the ashes.  -  Varys